The award-winning SAML for ASP.NET Core library plugs directly into your application enabling SAML service provider or identity provider support.

 // SP or IdP-initiated SSO. var ssoResult = await _samlServiceProvider.ReceiveSsoAsync();

 A low-level API provides complete control and flexibility.

-The low-level API provides accesses to the SAML profiles, protocols, bindings, assertions and metadata.
-The high-level API is implemented using the low-level API.
+The low-level API allows access to the SAML profiles, protocols, bindings, assertions and metadata.
 For most scenarios, the high-level API provides all the control you need in a simpler interface.
-For those situations where this isn’t enough, the low-level API is available.
+For situations where this isn’t enough, the low-level API is available.

-For your assurance and convenience, the complete source code for the component is available for purchase.
+For your assurance and convenience, the complete source code for the library is available for purchase.

-For consulting and implementation inquires, contact us at email@example.com.
+For consulting and implementation inquires, feel free to contact us at [email protected].

 SAML v2.0 Specification Compliance

 All SAML v2.0 profiles are fully supported, acting as either the identity provider or service provider.

 - Web browser single sign-on (identity provider and service provider initiated)